textcamp/textcamp/README.md

 ## Running

+_Textcamp currently requires AWS DynamoDB and SES to be configured in order to run.
+If you'd like to help make Textcamp run as a standalone system, or with alternative databases and e-mail providers, please get in touch!_

 Copy the `example.env` file to `.env` and adjust the parameters to your taste.

 With a local build: `cargo run`